 It’s easy to get overwhelmed in this anxiety-inducing IT landscape.
 But even amidst these threats, there are several key things you can do to help protect your data:

 Complexity is the enemy of reliability.
-In terms of IT and ransomware, simplifying your backup architecture is key.
+In terms of IT and ransomware recovery, simplifying your backup architecture is key.

 Regardless of how good your pre-attack protections are, statistics suggest that an attack is inevitable.
 Acknowledging this, everyone from the FBI to Kaspersky recommends having backups that are validated and can be quickly and easily restored.
 In theory, that solves the problem since most organizations have backups.